 Before diving into research, it’s helpful to develop an idea of your strengths, weaknesses, passions and preferences in the working environment.
 Once you have a good understanding of yourself, you’ll be able to narrow your research to job sectors that fit with your interests and skills.

 Unifrog’s Personality and Interests Tools are a great way to start exploring all of this.
 You can also think about school subjects, part time jobs, hobbies, interests, and work experience that you’ve done, how they went and how you felt about them.
-Use the Unifrog Activities tool to record what you’ve done, and then the Competencies tool to record examples of how you’ve demonstrated key skills.
+Use the Unifrog Activities tool to record what you’ve done, and then the Skills tool to record examples of how you’ve demonstrated key skills.

 4. Get some experience